 Icy Italian gelato

-A venture by two former employees from the popular Italian eatery Nora Gray, (Dalla Libera and Nick Rosati) come this Griffintown ice cream oasis.
+A venture by two former employees from the popular Italian eatery Nora Gray, (Dalla Libera and Nick Rosati) comes this Saint-Henri ice cream oasis.
 Using locally sourced organic dairy products and seasonal ingredients, their flavours change often.
-Don’t forget to try the ice cream sandwiches.
-Pick-up and delivery now available.
+Don’t forget to try the ice cream sandwiches – pick-up and delivery now available.

-It’s not exactly gelato, but Pizzeria Gema’s walk-up take out window has people lining for their frozen custard in Little Italy.
+It’s not exactly gelato, but Pizzeria Gema’s walk-up take out window has people lining up for their frozen custard in Little Italy.
 Have your cup of their deliciously decadent soft-serve topped with sour cherry, crushed bacci or have your cone dipped in dark chocolate ganache.